thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 ## Objectives

-- Describe what Node.js is
+- Describe what Node.js is.
 - Explain why Node.js is important.
 - Upgrade Node.js to the latest version.
 - Run JavaScript code using the Node.js REPL.